atsushieno/aap-lv2/README.md

 NOTE: the actual native library builds have moved to `android-native-audio-builders` repo.

-android-audio-plugin-framework repo has some dependencies, which are either platform-level-specific, or external.
+This aap-lv2 repo has some dependencies, which are either platform-level-specific, or external.

 External software projects:

-- lv2 dependencies
-  - lilv (private fork)
 - serd (private fork)
 - sord (private fork)
 - sratom

-There used to be cairo and all those dependencies, but they are all about "examples" in lv2 repo and totally optional.
-They are not really designed for Android, so now we skip them.
+- lilv (private fork)

+To avoid further dependencies like cairo, we skip some samples in mda-lv2 port (they are actually skipped at android-native-audio-builders repo).

 Also, unlike before, we don't build LV2 for desktop anymore.
 They are regarded as the installed packages on the system.
 Ubuntu 20.04 has those minimum requirement versions.
-If they don't exist for your distribution, build and install them from source.
+If they don't exist for your distribution, build and install them from source and make it possible to be resolved via pkg-config.

 ### cerbero fork